 Fellows can take full advantage of the unique setting of the DPM: Fellows benefit from outstanding training resources at Harvard University, have access to large researchable claims and clinical databases through DPM-led initiatives, and opportunities to understand real-life policy decision making in a premier US health plan.
-Fellows attend a bi-weekly seminar series in which they present their work and interact with leading researchers and policymakers on domestic and international health and insurance policy issues.
+Fellows attend a seminar series in which they present their work and interact with leading researchers and policymakers on domestic and international health and insurance policy issues.

 Please note: While our office remains closed during the coronavirus pandemic, HPI fellows work remotely, residing in the US or elsewhere.
 We have created a closely connected virtual community of HPI faculty, fellows, and staff into which we welcome new HPI fellows remotely for the time being.

 Since 2001, the fellowship has trained more than 60 fellows and five visiting scholars from: